We know God has forgiven us; so why do we try to hide from him?

 If Scripture tells us not to be anxious, then why do we get butterflies and sweaty palms?

 We can understand why God won't answer prayers for things that are selfish or immoral.
-But it's hard to understand when our heartfelt, well-intentioned, biblical prayer seems to go unanswered.
+But it's hard to understand why heartfelt, well-intentioned, biblical prayer seems to go unanswered.

 Some people suffer for what they have done; others suffer because of what people have done to them.
 Where is God when it really hurts?

 Jesus commands us to love even when it's painful.
 Sounds impossible!
 Well, that’s because it is!
 We can't just turn love on by pressing a button.
 But it is possible by faith.
 Here's how ...

 If you find yourself wondering how God could bring you through something difficult, remember He always has purpose in pain.

 Do you struggle to find joy in the pain of life?

 I catch a glimpse of the big picture as I attempt to faithfully walk out the small picture.